sinadadmand/CAIR_EMIP/README.md

-An extension of Shannon’s entropy agrees with the tree of life and justifies human disease occurrences
+A mathematical theory to explain taxa diversity and human diseases
 =====================================

 <p align="center">